janeusz2000/Ray-Tracing-Simulation-in-Acoustics/ReadMe.md

    - [ThreeJS](https://threejs.org/)
    - [NodeMon](https://www.npmjs.com/package/nodemon)

-2. Ensure that the center of your model is positioned at the middle of the simulation [x, y, z] = (0, 0, 0).
+2. Ensure that the center of your model is positioned at the middle in .obj file - [x, y, z] = (0, 0, 0).

 3. Configure a MySQL database with the name "VALIDATIONS."
 Modify the local_ip, user, and password in the Python script `clearDatabase.py` located at `./validationTools/clearDatabase.py` and execute it.

 4. Run a local frontend server in your browser with `nodemon app.js` in *./server/gui/app.js*.

+Then you will have couple of options:

-5. (Optional) To schedule multiple simulations for different models, run the Python script `./validation.py`.
+1. You can schedule multiple simulations for different models via Python scipt: `./validation.py`.

-6. Create a .cpp file for building the binary, with specified properties of the simulation.
+2. You can perform single custom simulation.
+In order to do that, create a .cpp file for building the binary, with specified properties of the simulation.
 It should look like this:

 ```cpp
 #include "main/model.h"